 - Document and retain records of all inspections.

-- Inspect the final reports to confirm that the methods, procedures, and observations an accurately and completely described and that the reported results accurately and completely reflect the raw data of the studies/tests.
+- Inspect the final reports to confirm that the methods, procedures, and observations an accurately and completely described and that the reported results accurately and completely reflect the raw data of the studies/tests along with the GLP Checklist.

-This will involve the implementation of a Quality Assurance or Quality Audit program, which is independent of the actual conduct of qualification, training facility Manager test/study and is designed to assure the test facility management of compliance principles of Good Laboratory Practice.
+This will involve the GLP implementation of a Quality Assurance or Quality Audit program, which is independent of the actual conduct of qualification, and training facility Manager test/study, and is designed to assure the test facility management of compliance principles of Good Laboratory Practice.